A tide clock, what is it for?

-To make a tide clock work, all you need to do is insert a AA battery and set your clock on tide times related to the location of your choice.
+To make a tidal clock work, all you need to do is insert a AA battery and set your clock on the local tide times for the location of your choice.
 To do so, we invite you to visit our page : how to set a tide clock.

 Once your tide indicator is ready to function, all you have to do is follow the position of the clock hand to know the state of the tide.
 For your information, the tide clock hand goes clockwise.
 You wish to learn more on how to read the face of a tide clock ?
 Find out here how to read a tide clock.

-You now know how a tide clock works.
+You now know how does tide clock work.
 You still have some questions about it ?
 Let us answer them then : does a tide clock work everywhere ?

 Basically, we get a high tide and a low tide in 12h25mn.

 You are wondering how precise a tide clock is ?
 During a lunar month (29 days), the tide clock is relatively precise according to the true state of the tide !

 However, 12h25mn being the average time between two high tides or low tides, it can happen that some days the tide clock undergoes slight intervals during a tide cycle.
 It is normal to notice, generally during the first and last quarters of the moon (that is to say 3 or 4 days a month), differences of more than an hour with the actual time of the tide.